Skip to content

 }

-Use the markers() API to draw a list of markers with the provided composable, you can set up a bunch of them with this.
-There are a lot of options on how to handle your marker.
-Fell free to toy with them.
-Bellow is the data class that stores
+Use the markers() API to draw a list of markers with the provided composable.
+There are a lot of options for how to handle markers; feel free to experiment.
+Below is the data class that stores the options and its default values.

 open class MarkerParameters(